-MEDIA ARTS 1 is a semester-long, project-based course in which students are exposed to various types of media and digital arts, such as photography, Photoshop techniques, and design.
+MEDIA ARTS 1 is a semester-long, project-based course in which students are exposed to various types of media and digital arts, including photoshop techniques, photography, and design.
 Projects stress the elements and principles of design, working with programs specific to the technical skills involved in editing media files in various MacBook, Adobe Creative Suite, and other applications.
 Students both give and receive constructive feedback as part of the design process.
 One-half credit.